-The Emergency Alert System (EAS) is a national public warning system that requires TV and radio broadcasters, cable television systems, wireless cable systems, satellite digital audio radio service (SDARS) providers, direct broadcast satellite (DBS) service providers, and wireline video service providers to offer to the President the communications capability to address the American public during a national emergency.
-The system also may be used by state and local authorities to deliver important emergency information such as AMBER (missing children) alerts and emergency weather information targeted to a specific area.
+The Emergency Alert System (EAS) is a national public warning system that requires TV and radio broadcasters, cable television systems, wireless cable systems, satellite digital audio radio service providers, direct broadcast satellite service providers, and wireline video service providers to offer to the President the communications capability to address the American public during a national emergency.
+The system also may be used by state and local authorities to deliver important emergency information such as AMBER alerts about missing children and emergency weather information targeted to a specific area.

-The FCC, in conjunction with the Federal Emergency Management Agency (FEMA) and the National Oceanic and Atmospheric Administration's National Weather Service (NWS), implement the EAS at the national level.
+The FCC, in conjunction with the Federal Emergency Management Agency and the National Oceanic and Atmospheric Administration's National Weather Service, implement the EAS at the national level.
 Only the President determines when the EAS will be activated at the national level, and has delegated the administration of this function to FEMA.

-WEA was established pursuant to the Warning, Alert and Response Network (WARN).
-WEA complements the existing Emergency Alert System (EAS) which is implemented by the FCC and FEMA at the federal level through broadcasters and other media service providers.
-WEA and the EAS are part of FEMA’s Integrated Public Alert and Warning System (IPAWS).
+WEA complements the existing Emergency Alert System which is implemented by the FCC and FEMA at the federal level through broadcasters and other media service providers.
+WEA and the EAS are part of FEMA's Integrated Public Alert and Warning System.

-For more information about WEA, see our Wireless Emergency Alerts consumer guide.
+For more information about WEA, see our WEA consumer guide.

 The FCC requires broadcasters, cable operators and satellite TV providers to make local emergency information accessible to persons who are deaf or hard of hearing, and to persons who are blind or have visual disabilities.
 Thus, emergency information must be provided both aurally and in a visual format.